 Naegleria fowleri is a brain-eating amoeba that lives in warm freshwater (such as lakes, rivers, hot springs, and ponds).
-It can enter the human body through the nostrils and be potentially life threatening.
+It can enter the human body through the nostrils and potentially be life threatening.
 Naegleria fowleri causes the disease Primary Amebic Meningoencephalitis (PAM), a brain infection that leads to the destruction of brain tissue.
-While the condition is rare (120 reported cases since the amoeba was identified in 1960), there have been three reported cases in the summer of 2011 .
+It is rare (135 reported cases since the amoeba was identified in 1960).
 According to the Centers for Disease Control and Prevention (CDC), infections are most likely to occur when it is hot for prolonged periods of time.
 Heat waves cause higher water temperatures and lower water levels.
 ACA has compiled the following information to help camps understand the issues.

 Top Four Tips for Camps

-- Understand that while extremely rare, three cases of Naegleria fowleri causing Primary Amebic Meningoencephalitis have been reported in 2011.
+- Understand that while extremely rare, three cases of Naegleria fowleri causing Primary Amebic Meningoencephalitis have been reported in 2014.
 Educate yourself about the facts so you will be informed should questions arise.
-(See below.)
+(Read about the latest 2014 data from the CDC . )

 - Recognize that Naegleria fowleri is most commonly found in freshwater lakes in southern-tier states during the summer, and that infections are most likely to occur when the weather is hot for prolonged periods of time.
 Asses risk when utilizing your freshwater lake, pond, or river.
 (See below.)